The complex structure on the six dimensional sphere: Introduction

 In Sect. \ref{three} we outline the explicit construction of the integrable almost complex tensor field on $S^6$ underlying its complex structure.
-The construction is based on looking at the aforementioned conjugate orbit as the subset of {\it inner automorphisms} within the full automorphism group of the octonions which is ${\rm G}_2$ (cf. Lemma \ref{egyenloseg}).
-In this way one can find open subsets with smooth gauges on $S^6$ in which the almost complex tensor field can be written as local $6\times 6$ matrix functions.
-However the result is so unexpectedly complicated that we cannot display it here in order to protect environment.
-Nevertheless the steps toward its construction are clearly explained and the curious reader can reproduce the calculations (using a computer is strongly advised) by himself or even go further and bring these matrices into a more digestable form.
-Our computations here at least allow us to conclude that all the complex structures found in Theorem \ref{letezes} are in fact complex analitically isomorphic (cf. Theorem \ref{egyertelmuseg}).
+The construction is based on identifying the original conjugate orbit of ${\rm G}_2$, homeomorphic to $S^6$, with the subset of {\it inner automorphisms} within the full automorphism group of the octonions which is ${\rm G}_2$ (cf. Lemma \ref{egyenloseg} as well as \cite{cha-rig}) and then taking its explicit perturbation within ${\rm G}_2^\C$ (cf. Lemma \ref{komplexegyenloseg}).
+The integrable Samelson almost complex structures then restrict to this perturbation rendering $S^6$ a complex manifold.
+The components of the underlying almost complex tensor field considered as local $6\times 6$ matrix functions in principle drop out explicitly from this construction however the result is so unexpectedly complicated that we cannot display it fully here.
+Nevertheless the steps towards its construction are clearly explained and the curious reader can reproduce the calculations (using a computer is strongly advised) by himself or even go further and bring these matrices into a more digestable form.
+But already the present form allows to conclude that all complex structures constructed here are equivalent.

 Finally Sect. \ref{four} is an appendix and has been added in order to gain a more comprehensive picture.
-Following \cite{cha-rig} we re-prove that the conjugate orbit of ${\rm G}_2$ playing the central role here, when regarded as a continuous map $f:S^6\rightarrow{\rm G}_2$, represents the generator of $\pi_6({\rm G}_2)\cong\Z_3$ (cf. Theorem \ref{homotopia}). {\bf Acknowledgement.} The author is grateful to N.A.
-Daurtseva, Sz.
-Szab\'o, R. Sz\H oke, P. Vrana and D. Wang for the stimulating discussions.
-The math software ${\rm Maple}^{\texttrademark}$ version $2015.1$ has been extensively used to carry out the massive but {\it strictly symbolic} calculations in Sect. \ref{three}.
+Following \cite{cha-rig} we re-prove that the conjugate orbit of ${\rm G}_2$ playing the central role here, when regarded as a continuous map $f:S^6\rightarrow{\rm G}_2$, represents the generator of $\pi_6({\rm G}_2)\cong\Z_3$ (cf. Theorem \ref{homotopia}). {\bf Acknowledgement.} The author is grateful to F. Burstall, B. Csik\'os, Sz.
+Szab\'o and R. Sz\H oke for the criticism of earlier versions and the stimulating discussions many years ago.
+The math software Maple has been extensively used to carry out the massive but {\it strictly symbolic} calculations in Sect. \ref{three}.